-Living Black Genius returns this fall for 6 weeks running from September 17th to October 25th, 2019 in partnership with UrbanArts and Cultural Hotspots Spark program!
+Living Black Genius returns this fall for 6 weeks running from September 17th to October 25th, 2019., selected as a Cultural Hotspot SPARK project in partnership with the City of Toronto with UrbanArts.

 Living Black Genius (LBG) is a program developed by PIECE OF MINE Arts to highlight and connect prominent Black Canadian Leaders with youth and the larger community.
 The program has successfully run in partnership with Rathburn Area Youth Project (RAY) in Etobicoke for two consecutive years, through ArtReach Toronto’s project funding.
 Weekly guest mentors include artists, journalists/content creators, entrepreneurs, and more.
 Our participants nominate, research and interview mentors, and the footage is edited and uploaded to Youtube as educational public content.
 Youth also receive facilitated workshops; trips to shows; and opportunities to be mentored one-on-one with invited facilitators.

 The career development aspect of the program encourages youth with real-life success stories from leaders they can identify with.
 Workshops foster a safe space to share experiences, challenges, and opportunities in an open dialogue for communal growth.

 There are three main categories that the program covers:

 - Mentorship/Speakers – Each week, one mentor will lead an intimate conversation on their personal/professional journey towards success.
 Half of the mentors will be selected in advance with suggestions and feedback from the participants, including researching each guest and prepare one insightful question each to ask during the Q&A session.
 This process allows the youth to develop their analytical, communication and networking skills, as well as enhance their community knowledge/relationships.